base2solutions/DevOpsHandbook/AWS/jenkins-deployment.md

  * Change directory to the location of the packer template:
  * Start Packer Build process:
  >     packer build baseJenkinsECS.json
- * Once the build process has been completed, sign into [AWS Console](http://internal-base2.signin.aws.amazon.com/) > Click on Services and click EC2
+ * Once the build process has been completed, sign into Amazon AWS Console> Click on Services and click EC2
  * On EC2:
    * Under Images, click AMIs
    * Select the previously created Jenkins AMI and click Launch > launch the AMI to create the Jenkins instance.